4GeeksAcademy/master-javascript-programming-exercises/exercises/046-computeTripledAreaOfARectangle/README.md

 ## 📝 Instructions:

 1. Write a function called `computeTripledAreaOfARectangle`.
-Given a length and width of a rectangle, `computeTripledAreaOfARectangle` returns the rectangle’s area, multiplied by 3.
+Given the length and width of a rectangle, `computeTripledAreaOfARectangle` returns the rectangle's area, multiplied by 3.

 ## Example: